abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/hci-eternal-hol2-ex4.md

    > **Note**: VM images download may take up to 1 hour.

-1. You can monitor the download Progress by selecting the **VM images (1)** tab from the lab side menu of localboxcluster resource.
-Once the VM image download is completed, you will see Status as **Available (2)**.
+1. You can monitor the download Progress by selecting the **VM images (1)** tab from the lab side menu of the localboxcluster resource.
+Once the VM image download is completed, you will see the Status as **Available (2)**.

     ![](media/NewEx3-7.png)